-Rath and Conchie (2008) encourage managers to take the most recent edition of the leadership specific version of the Clifton Strengths Finders to better identify and understand their strengths.
-A manager's strengths usually are represented by those tasks for which great satisfaction is realized.
-In essence, managers get positive psychological rewards in the form of satisfaction when exhibiting their strengths.
-They also are more effective and productive.
-Managers should continually nurture and develop their strengths, rather than assuming that such strengths will always be strong and need no further attention.
+Rath and Conchie (2008) encourage principals to take the most recent edition of the leadership specific version of the Clifton Strengths Finders to better identify and understand their strengths.
+A principal's strengths usually are represented by those tasks for which great satisfaction is realized.
+Principals get positive psychological rewards in the form of satisfaction when exhibiting their strengths, and are thus more effective and productive.
+Principals should continually nurture and develop their strengths, rather than assuming that such strengths will always be strong and need no further attention.
 Rath (2007, p.
-9) notes that managers "can be a lot more of who [they] already are" by focusing on continued strengths' development.
+9) notes that principals "can be a lot more of who [they] already are" by focusing on continued strengths' development.

-Rath (2007) found that staff members who had the opportunity to focus on their strengths in their jobs were six times more likely to be meaningfully engaged in work than staff members that did not have this opportunity.
-Thus, managers applying the logic of strengths' management to those they supervise via matching staff members' strengths with work assignments, will increase the productivity of each person as well as the total work unit.
+Rath (2007) found that people who have the opportunity to focus on their strengths in their jobs are six times more likely to be meaningfully engaged in work than people that did not have this opportunity.
+Principals applying the logic of strengths' management to those they supervise via matching staff members' strengths with work assigned (when possible), will increase the productivity of each person as well as the total school.